Vasantha Maligai: Theatrical

 Another digitally restored version was released on 21 June 2019.
-The restoration on this version was done by Groupcom Systems who remastered it in Di colour, besides other technology upgrades such as DTS, 4K Sony and 2K Qube.
+The restoration on this version was done by Groupcom Systems who remastered it in DI colour, besides other technology upgrades such as DTS, 4K Sony and 2K Qube.

 Home media

 Vasantha Maligai is included alongside various other hit Sivaji Ganesan films in the compilation DVD 8 Ulaga Adhisayam Sivaji.

 In popular culture

 In Kalyana Galatta (1998), Rajagopalan (Sathyaraj) does a spoof on song "Yaarukkaga" and imitates Anand's mannerisms.
 In En Purushan Kuzhandhai Maadhiri (2001), Angusaamy (Vadivelu) who is drunk will be seen singing "Kudimagane".
 In Manal Kayiru (1982), Kittumani (S. Ve.
 Shekher) sings "Yemandha Sonagiri" with his situation being similar to Anand.
-In Sivaji (2007), the title character (Rajinikanth) and Tamizhselvi (Shriya Saran) imitate the song "Mayakkam Enna".
+In Sivaji: The Boss (2007), the title character (Rajinikanth) and Tamizhselvi (Shriya Saran) imitate the song "Mayakkam Enna".